junglerider/chronolog/README.md

 ## Try out

-Pull the docker image from GitHub and follow the `Deploy` and `Run` instructions below.
+Pull the docker image from GitHub (or Docker Hub) and follow the `Deploy` and `Run` instructions below.

 ```
+$ docker pull ghcr.io/junglerider/chronolog/chronolog:1.1.0
+  or
-$ docker pull docker.pkg.github.com/junglerider/chronolog/chronolog:latest
+$ docker pull junglerider/chronolog:1.1.0
 ```

 ## Install (development)